Sri Lanka Northeast Explorer - 12 Days

 Overnight: Trincomalee | Breakfast x 2

-Trincomalee - Dambulla - Sigiriya.
+Trincomalee - Dambulla - Polonnaruwa - Dambulla.
 This morning we leave the coast and begin our journey inland to the impressive Dambulla Cave Temple.
 A spectacular complex of five caves dedicated to the Lord Buddha, within the caves of Dambulla you'll find over 150 images of Buddha, including an impressive 14-metre rock cut statue.

-Leaving Polonnaruwa behind we take a jeep ride and a short canoe trip to the village of Kayanwala.
+Leaving Sigiriya behind we take a bullock cart ride and a short canoe trip to the village of Kayanwala.
 Here we are welcomed into the home of a local family where we try our hand at preparing a meal of curry, dahl, spiced rice and pickle.
 After enjoying our homemade lunch we continue onto Kandy, stopping along the way at a spice garden in Matale.
-Arriving to Kandy, we attend a cultural performance of traditional Sri Lankan music and dance.
+Arriving to Kandy, we have the evening at leisure.

 Overnight: Kandy | Breakfast

 This morning we embark on a sightseeing tour of Kandy, making our first stop at the Temple of the Tooth.
 The temple’s name derives from the legend that it houses one of Buddha’s teeth that was taken from him as he lay on his funeral pyre and then smuggled into Sri Lanka.
 From here we take a drive around the Kandy Lake, visiting a local bazaar and gem museum along the way, before hopping on a tuk tuk for a ride up the surrounding hills.
-In the afternoon we stop in at a working tea factory at Geragama, which has been manufacturing ‘Low Grown’ and ‘Long Leaf’ tea since 1903.
+In the afternoon we stop in at a working tea factory at Giragama, which has been manufacturing ‘Low Grown’ and ‘Long Leaf’ tea since 1903.
+This evening, we attend a cultural performance of traditional Sri Lankan music and dance.

 Overnight: Kandy | Breakfast